jbeshir/beshir-personal-cluster/README.md

 - Enable Cloud Resource Manager API, Cloud Storage API, and Compute Engine APIs if not already enabled, in both.
 - Ensure your account has the Storage Admin permission on both projects (might be a way to narrow this down).
 - For each service in services, push a Docker image of that service to each project's container registry.
 - Prod only: Go to the "persistent" subfolder, create a "secrets" subfolder, add all files required by mentioned in the various *-secrets.tf to that subfolder, and terraform apply.
-This creates the static IP, provides all the secrets for the cluster that I don't want in source code, and is where I can instantiate persistent stores for my services that should not be destroyed by rebuilding infrastructure, etc. In the test environment the test fixture should be made to provide ephemeral resources.
+This creates the static IP, provides all the secrets for the cluster that I don't want in source code, and is where I can instantiate persistent stores for my services that should not be destroyed by rebuilding infrastructure, etc. In the test environment the test fixture is made to provide ephemeral resources.

 With the above done it should now be possible to deploy the cluster: